Summary of Significant Accounting Policies

 Disaggregation of Revenue

-The following tables present our disaggregated revenues by Type of Revenue and Timing of Revenue:
+The following tables present our disaggregated revenues by type of revenue, timing of revenue, and revenue by country:

 Contract Assets and Liabilities

 We recognize a contract liability when we receive consideration, or if we have the unconditional right to receive consideration, in advance of satisfying the performance obligation.
 A contract liability is our obligation to transfer goods or services to a customer for which we have received consideration, or an amount of consideration is due from the customer.
-The table below details the activity in our contract liabilities during the nine months ended September 30, 2021, and the year ended December 31, 2020, which is included in deferred revenue in the Company’s unaudited condensed consolidated balance sheet.
+The table below details the activity in our contract liabilities during the nine months ended September 30, 2023, and the year ended December 31, 2022.

 Under Topic 842, operating lease expense is generally recognized evenly over the term of the lease.
-During the nine months ended September 30, 2021, the Company’s operating leases consisted of office space in Sunnyvale, CA (the “Gibraltar Lease”) and Marlborough, MA (the “American Robotics Lease”).
-For the year ended December 31, 2020, the Company had operating leases primarily consisting of two office space leases in Sunnyvale, California (the “North Pastoria Lease” and the “Gibraltar Lease”) (collectively, the “Sunnyvale Leases”).
-On December 31, 2020, the North Pastoria Lease expired.
-The Gibraltar Lease expired on February 28, 2021 and was verbally extended to March 31, 2021 under the same terms.
+During the nine months ended September 30, 2023, the Company’s operating leases consisted of office space in Sunnyvale, CA (the “Gibraltar Lease”), Marlborough, MA (the “American Robotics Lease”), Waltham, MA (the “Waltham Lease”), and Petah Tikva, Israel (the “Airobotics Leases”).

-On August 6, 2021, the Company acquired American Robotics and the American Robotics Lease, wherein the base rate is $15,469 per month, with an annual increase of 3% through January 2024, with a security deposit of $24,166.
-On August 19, 2021, American Robotics amended their lease to reduce their space.
-The Amendment reduced their annual base rent to $8,802 per month, with an annual increase of 3% through January 2024.
+On August 5, 2021, the Company acquired American Robotics and the American Robotics Lease, wherein the base rate is $15,469 per month, with an annual increase of 3% through January 2024, with a security deposit of $24,166.
+On August 19, 2021, American Robotics amended their lease to reduce their space to approximately 10,450 square feet.
+The amendment reduced their annual base rent to $8,802 per month, with an annual increase of 3% through January 2024.

 We determine if an arrangement is a lease, or contains a lease, at the inception of the arrangement.
 If we determine the arrangement is a lease, or contains a lease, at lease inception, we then determine whether the lease is an operating lease or finance lease.
 Operating and finance leases result in recording a right-of-use (“ROU”) asset and lease liability on our consolidated balance sheets.
 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 For purposes of calculating operating lease ROU assets and operating lease liabilities, we use the non-cancellable lease term plus options to extend that we are reasonably certain to take.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
 Our leases generally do not provide an implicit rate.
 As such, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 This rate is generally consistent with the interest rate we pay on borrowings under our credit facilities, as this rate approximates our collateralized borrowing capabilities over a similar term of the lease payments.
 We have elected not to recognize ROU assets and lease liabilities that arise from short-term (12 months or less) leases for any class of underlying assets.
 We have elected not to separate lease and non-lease components for any class of underlying asset.